dhunton/DSC650/docs/lessons/12-week/week09.md

 ### Assignment 9.2

-Define a watermark on the location dataframe using the `timestamp` column.
+Define a watermark on the locations and accelerations dataframe using the `timestamp` column.
 Set the threshold for the watermark at "30 seconds".
 Set a window of "15 seconds" and compute the mean speed of each ride defined by the `ride_id`.
 Save the results in `LastnameFirstname-windowed` and set the output mode to `update`.

 ### Assignment 9.3